Photo by Apichit Jinakul

 SCORE 21-24: Excellent!
 17-20: Good.
 13-16: Fair.
 12 or fewer: You'll do better next time!

 Learn from listening

-Click "play" to listen to TEST YOURSELF: A little lunch and "Download" to keep this file for educational purpose.
+Click "play" to listen to TEST YOURSELF: Bangkok aglow and "Download" to keep this file for educational purpose.